TZstatsADS/fall2019-proj1--xg2298/README.md

 + Projec title: Why Jazz become less common nowadays?
 + This project is conducted by [Xin Gao]

 + Project summary: After reading report from website, I noticed that jazz has become the least-listen to music in the U.S..I try to figure out possible rasons for that in this project.
-I did some fundatmental analysis, such as tracking the proportion changes of each genre,sentiment analysis on jazz and hip-hop music, change of word usage, etc. At the end, I provide three possible reasons for the less popularity of jazz music.
+I did some fundatmental analysis, such as tracking the proportion changes of each genre,sentiment analysis on jazz and hip-hop music, change of word usage, etc. At the end, I provide three possible reasons for the less popularity of jazz music:
 +      1. The rise of other types of music which occupy the market.

 +      2. Recently, people prefer to express negative feelings more.
 Jazz music is not their first choice to listen.